Caridad’s Journey, Part 2: When Biography Influences Biology

 The more I considered Caridad’s story, the more I thought about how her childhood biography could have influenced her biology.
 I asked her if she would be willing to talk with me about her childhood.
 She was.

 Ryan Berg is an author, activist, and longtime youth worker.
 This is the second piece in a series about a young woman whose name has been changed to protect her privacy.
-The next blog post in the series will describe the trauma of Caridad’s childhood.
+Read the next blog post in the series here.
 Read more about the series and its author here.

 2 Nakazawa, D. J. (2016).
 Childhood disrupted: How your biography becomes your biology; and how you can heal.
 Atria Books, Reprint Edition.